The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in New York, NY

 English

-Hulya Bayir is an Intensive Care Medicine specialist and a Pediatrics provider in New York, New York.
+Hulya Bayir is a Pediatrics provider practicing medicine in New York, New York.
 Dr. Bayir is rated as an Advanced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-Her top areas of expertise are Traumatic Brain Injury, Mitochondrial Trifunctional Protein Deficiency, Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency, and Protein Deficiency.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Traumatic Brain Injury, Protein Deficiency, Mitochondrial Trifunctional Protein Deficiency, and Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency.

 Experienced in Mitochondrial Trifunctional Protein Deficiency